Replace A Dead Node in My High Availability Cluster

 if you are using it on other machines.

-Next step is to let the node to join our Kubernetes cluster.
+Next step is to let the node join our Kubernetes cluster.
 Before that, we can remove the old dead node in the Kubernetes cluster by using the command kubectl delete node ...

 .